 My husband and I have been talking about visiting a jujitsu gym for months now.
-And on December 31 we finally bit the bullet and visited a gym, of course the owner there threw in a huge deal with the new year coming and all of the sales that they had going on and we basically got two unlimited memberships for the price of one.
+On December 31, we finally bit the bullet and visited a gym; of course, the owner there threw in a huge deal with the new year coming and all of the sales that they had going on, and we basically got two unlimited memberships for the price of one.
 And just like that, we were jujitsu gym members.

 We were clueless and had nobody to ask, and the Internet was not the most helpful place.
 So let me answer your questions!

 The Internet is great for this because you can research, message owners, and set up a gym visit.
 Alexander handled this part of it, and the first gym we actually visited, we fell in love with with.

 Attire: Gi, compression shirt, compression pants, slip-on shoes

 We took to our favorite shopping place to buy our Gis...Amazon.
 Unfortunately, I ordered both of them too big, which meant Alexander was able to fit in the one I ordered for myself, and I was left with nothing.
 Note: The Gi's are unisex, are even the size that fits seems so ill-fitting to me.
 Our gym actually recommended the Gi's from Amazon and says they are very comparable to a traditional Gi.

 Luckily we both have a closet full of active gear, so I showed up to my first class and a long-sleeved compression shirt and yoga pants.
 Alexander had the new Gi so he was ready to go.

 Compression Clothes can also be purchased on Amazon (I feel like my family and friends are finally seeing why I always have boxes by my front door).
 But you can also buy compression gear at a sporting goods store or probably even Walmart.

 Slip-on shoes are for convenience.
 You will be barefoot on the mat, so having shoes you can slip on and off to walk to the lockers or bathroom is a great idea!
 (And everyone else is doing it).

 Notes for Attire: